gloriasoft/veaury/README.md

 Veaury will judge that if there is a wrapper layer of the same framework in the outer layer, Veaury will use React's `Portal` and Vue's `Teleport` instead of creating a new application instance every time.

 It's a really awesome!
 Veaury can well pass the root node context to the child nodes, regardless of whether the node is wrapped or not.

-This means that a React component is used in a Vue component, and then another Vue subcomponent is used in this React component.
+This means that a Vue component used a React component, and then this React component used another Vue subcomponent.
 This Vue subcomponent can get the context of the outer Vue component.

 #### Vue in React - Usage of Provider / useContext